"End Intimate Partner Abuse

 From the Desk of Dr. Jeanne King, Ph.D.

-We’ve just met, so let me tell you who we are...as you may be wondering, why listen to us?
+We’ve just met, so let me tell you who I am...as you may be wondering, why listen to me?

 I have been helping people identify, end and heal from domestic abuse for over a decade.
 And I serve as a consulting expert on both civil and criminal cases of intimate partner violence.

 The first book I wrote on the subject, All But My Soul, became a college textbook in criminal justice.
-Since this time, I've published 11 eBooks and over 390 articles on identifying, ending and healing physical, emotional and verbal abuse.
+Since this time, I've written (and published) 11 eBooks and over 475 articles on identifying, ending and healing physical, emotional and verbal abuse.

 I am a seasoned psychologist of 30 years.
 And this background gives me the benefit of understanding the psychosocial dynamics that bind abusive relationships as well as the mechanics of healing relationship abuse.
 Dr. Jeanne King's Full Biography